Configuration¶

 Sample Factory experiments are configured via command line parameters.
 The following command will print the help message for the algorithm-environment combination containing the list of all parameters, their descriptions, and their default values:

-with your own training script name and CartPole-v1
+(replace train_gym_env with your own training script name and CartPole-v1 with a different environment name to

 get information about parameters specific to this particular environment).

-Default parameter values and their help strings are defined in sample_factory/cfg/cfg.py
+Default parameter values and their help strings are defined in sample_factory/cfg/cfg.py.

 Besides that, additional parameters can be defined in specific environment integrations, for example in